Albert Mines, New Brunswick

-Albert Mines is a community in the southeastern corner (Map) of the Canadian province of New Brunswick.
+Albert Mines is a community in the southeastern corner (Map) of the province of New Brunswick, Canada.
 It is due south of the Village of Hillsborough and bordered by the communities of Demoiselle Creek (site of Hopewell Rocks) and Edgetts Landing.
 Prominent buildings today include the Albert Mines Baptist Church.
 The locale is notable in the history of the petroleum industry as being the source of the first ore used to distill kerosene.